gitter-badger/elm-js-experement/README.md

 );
 ```

 Now take a look at `bindCommands` field in `init` function of the User block.
-Shared Blocks is a signletone Blocks, and this field bind each command in `Commands` with model object created by last call of `init` of the block.
+Shared Blocks is a signletone Blocks, and this field says to the `Process` to bind each command in `Commands` to the model object.
 It makes possible to use that commands outside of the block.
-In the example above we are showing login and logout buttons which will actually change User model on click.
+In the example above we are showing login and logout buttons.
+By clicking to the button will be executed appropriate command from User block.

 Any Block of the app depends on changes of shared model.
 So, if shared block (or any sub-block of shared block) changed, then the whole app will be re-rendered.
-So, move to shared block only rarely changed sub-blocks.
+So, move to a shared block only rarely changed sub-blocks.

 ### Subscriptions to shared Blocks
-Sometimes it is useful in some app block to know that some shared sub-block changed to executed some commands by this event.
+Sometimes it is useful in some app block to know that some shared sub-block changed.
+For example to execute some commands by this event.
 Assume that we have shared block with this model:
 ```javascript
 export type Model = {
   user: User.Model,
   route: Router.Model
 };
 ```
 Where `user` is a Block we just wrote and `route` is a block for routing.
-When URL changed `route` model changed too.
-In some app block we want to execute some command when `route` in shared block changed.
-How we can do that?
+When URL will be changed the `route` model will reflect to that changes.
+In some app block we want to execute some command when `route` in shared block changed, for example to load new items depending on the route params.
+How can we do that?
 ```javascript
 export const Commands = {
   LoadSomething: Cmd.nope(),